openshift/ci-docs/content/en/docs/architecture/step-registry.md

 {{< alert title="Warning" color="warning" >}}
-Parameters must be declared in the `env` section of every step that requires them, as shown here.
-Simply setting the parameter in a parent component is not sufficient.
+Parameters must be declared in the `env` section of every step that requires them, as shown here: setting values in parent components is not sufficient.
+Basic compliance with this rule is enforced and simple cases of unused values will result in validation errors, but not all can be detected, resulting in parameter values not being set.
 {{< /alert >}}

 {{< alert title="Warning" color="warning" >}}